raynergoh/EcoTicker/README.md

 - The backend uses **axios** to fetch the product page HTML.
 - It uses **cheerio** to parse the HTML and extract the main text content (removing scripts, nav, etc.).
-- The backend builds a prompt for OpenAI using the scraped text, product name, and your evaluation metric.
+- The backend builds a prompt for OpenAI using the scraped text, product name, and the evaluation metric.
 - It sends the prompt to OpenAI (using your API key from `.env`).
 - The backend expects a JSON response with an overall score and summary.
 - The result is returned to the popup.